feminism-chat/feminism-chat.github.io/index.md

 Sexists, transphobes, fascists, consistent apologists for imperialism, racists, homophobes, ableists, and other bigots are not welcome.
 They shall be banned on sight.
 If a banned user wishes to rejoin the space, rehabilitation may require a private or public repudiation of the toxic ideology and a private apology to those affected and/or an in-channel apology.
 Ops may through constructive consensus expand the ideologies regarded as toxic; the list above is not exhaustive but serves as a guide.
 Reactionary and conservative ideologies that wish to eliminate the gains feminists have fought for or uphold oppressions we are currently combating are all considered toxic.

 ***
-<span class="anchor" id="mm"></span>

-# <a id="mm"></a>Misandry Mode
-We periodically put the channel into moderated mode (+m) so that only voiced users (+v) can speak.
-Voiced users are trusted channel regulars who are women, non-binary, or otherwise Not a Man™.
-We don't voice new users when in Misandry Mode, so please wait until another day to join in the discussion.
-The intent of Misandry Mode is to encourage women and others who may in other spheres feel discouraged from speaking, and to discourage men from dominating conversation in the channel.
-Those critical of this event should see note vi above.

-***

 # Moderators